neurodevs/node-lsl/README.md

 This package is a Node wrapper around the C++ [liblsl](https://github.com/sccn/liblsl) library.
 It was developed and tested on a MacOS system with an M2 chip.
 It should work with any M-series chip: M1, M2, M3.
 There are known issues for this package with x86 MacOS architectures.

-Please note that this package currently only supports LSL outlets.
-It does not support LSL inlets yet.
+Please note that this package currently only supports LSL outlets, ie. sending data over a network.
+It does not yet support LSL inlets, ie. receiving data from a network.

 ## Installation